Applied-Language-Technology/website/source/github_pull.rst

    |

    Cloning the repository creates a local copy of the repository on your server.
-You should now see a directory named after the repository in the File Browser on the left-hand side of JupyterLab.
+You should now see a directory named after the repository in the File Browser on the left-hand side of the main view in JupyterLab.

    |

-   When you have completed an exercise, you can `return the exercise to GitHub for grading <github_push.rst>`_.
+   When you have completed an exercise, you must `return the exercise to GitHub for grading <github_push.rst>`_.